 And while there are certainly examples of powerful judges freeing otherwise dangerous or lifelong criminals, there are likewise numerous examples of prosecutors abusing the same power to incarcerate otherwise innocent or redeemable people.

 Next month will be 13 years that have passed since I was incarcerated.
 As one might expect, a lot has changed.
-On one hand, I’ve gotten married, earned a college degree, and had the wonderful opportunity to write and speak for dozens of amazing organizations.
+On one hand, I’ve earned a degree in political science, launched a media company, and had the wonderful opportunity to write and speak for dozens of amazing national organizations.